-A Short-film project about how our parents raised us to be adults, while they were still children inside.
+A Short-film project about how our parents raised us to be adults, while they were still children.

 STORYLINE

-What seems to be two warriors fighting each other for fame and glory in a magical realm...
+What seems to be two warriors fighting for fame and glory in a magical realm...

 ANIMATIC